younghhk/precision-based-monitoring-days/README.md

 ### `compute_k_star()`

-This function evaluates whether a given set of observed monitoring days achieves the desired precision and returns the effective number of days implied by the data.
+This function evaluates whether the observed monitoring-day structure achieves a desired level of precision and returns the effective number of days implied by the data.

 #### Arguments

 - `sigma_b2`
-  Estimated between-person variance (\(\sigma_b^2\)).
+  Estimated between-person variance.

 - `sigma_w2`
-  Estimated within-person variance (\(\sigma_w^2\)).
+  Estimated within-person (day-to-day) variance.

 - `N`
   Number of participants contributing at least one observed day.

 - `k_obs`
-  A vector giving the number of observed days for each participant.
+  A numeric vector giving the number of observed days for each participant.
-  When days vary across participants, the harmonic mean of `k_obs` is used.
+  When days vary across participants, the harmonic mean of this vector is used.

 - `h`
-  Precision tolerance (half-width of a nominal 95% confidence interval).
+  Precision tolerance, defined as the maximum acceptable half-width of a nominal 95% confidence interval for the population mean.

 - `alpha` (optional, default = 0.05)
-  Significance level for the confidence interval.
+  Significance level used to define the confidence interval.

 ---